elastisys/cloudpool.restapi/docs/api.rst

 +---------------------+---------------------------------------------------------------------+

 The ``OUT_OF_SERVICE`` state marks a machine pool member as being taken out of service and awaiting troubleshooting.
-The cloud adapter should take measures to ensure that a replacement machine is launched for any out-of-service machine.
+The cloud pool should take measures to ensure that a replacement machine is launched for any out-of-service machine.

 Except for the ``OUT_OF_SERVICE`` state, service states are only informational